Fenex/vblibc/README.md

 ```

 ## vblibc_string.h
-Functions for work with strings
+Functions for work with strings.

 All available functions shown below.
 See [test_string.c](/test/test_string.c) for know how to use.